 Star Wars: Darth Vader is motivated by a desire to destroy the rebel cause in order to advance the power of the Dark Side and please his master.

 You’ll notice that none of these villains are motivated to destroy (enter protagonist’s name here).
-Fighting the protagonist is simply a means to achieve their story motivation because the protagonist keeps getting in their way.
+Fighting the protagonist is simply a means to achieve their story goal because the protagonist keeps getting in their way.

-In fact, speaking of Darth Vader, he acts as a great example of how valuable complex motivations are for antagonists.
+Speaking of Darth Vader, he acts as a great example of how valuable complex motivations are for antagonists.